Charles Leclerc: Film and television

-Leclerc starred in Claude Lelouch's Le Grand Rendez-vous (2020)—a remake of the 1976 French short film C'était un rendez-vous—where he lapped the Circuit de Monaco in a Ferrari SF90 Stradale.
+Leclerc starred in Claude Lelouch's Le Grand Rendez-vous (2020)—a remake of the 1976 French short film C'était un rendez-vous—where he lapped the Circuit de Monaco in a Ferrari SF90 Stradale with Prince Albert II.
 In partnership with Ferrari, Leclerc made his voice acting debut in the Italian-language version of Pixar's Toy Story animated spin-off film Lightyear (2022).
 In November 2024, Leclerc appeared in Charles Leclerc – Supersonique, a Canal+ documentary, where he attempted aerobatics in a Dassault Rafale with the French Air and Space Force at Saint-Dizier – Robinson Air Base; he used the call sign Perceval and successfully endured a 9 g-force manoeuvre, as well as an aerial refuelling mission.